post updated March 13, 2021

 My Sister’s Keeper– a novel

-I recently enjoyed reading a novel by Jodi Picoult My Sister’s Keeper ,which touched on several medical themes including cancer, genetic engineering, organ donation ethics, and medical autonomy.
+I enjoyed reading My Sister’s Keeper ,a novel by Jodi Picoult, which touched on several medical themes – cancer, genetic engineering, organ donation ethics, and medical autonomy.

-The story is about Kate, an adolescent who as a toddler developed a rare form of leukemia, and has spent the majority of her life either in the hospital getting treatment or recovering from them.
-After yet another chemotherapy regimen, she has lost her hair.
+Kate, an adolescent who as a toddler developed a rare form of leukemia, has spent the majority of her life either in the hospital getting treatment or recovering from them.
+After yet another chemotherapy regimen, she lost her hair.

 One day her mother, Sara, offers to take Kate and her younger sister Anna to the mall for a day out.
 Kate refuses.